lordmagicfinger/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody adds execution permission to the owner, the group owner and the other users, to the file hello 8-James_Bond gives permission to others but no permission to the onwer and groups 9-John_Doe sets permission for the script
+7-everybody adds execution permission to the owner, the group owner and the other users, to the file hello 8-James_Bond gives permission to others but no permission to the onwer and groups 9-John_Doe sets permission for the script 10-mirror_permissions References the file olleh and sets the same permissions for the file hello